paritytech/arkworks-extensions/README.md

 ## Usage

 For end user implementation/usage of arkworks curves, we provide an extra library: [sp-curves](https://github.com/paritytech/sp-curves), which is build on top of this library.
+If you plan to use Arkworks elliptic curves in a Substrate pallet, then check out this repo, we also provide an explanation there for this choice of architecture.

 The purpose of this lirary is that it is decoupled from Substrate itself, so that Substrate can consume it, e.g. for Sassafrass consensus.
 To implement the elliptic curves in Substrate you need to pass the host function calls from the Substrate [sp-io](https://github.com/paritytech/substrate) crate to the instantiated elliptic curves.